MUSHROOM WORLD

 Cortinarius

 A very large and varied genus.
 Most have a distinct cobweb-like partial veil called a cortina that covers the gills when the mushroom is young, but often disappears as the mushroom matures.
-All Cortinarius mushrooms have spores that are rusty brown in color, and their caps can range in color from brown and red to purple and yellow.
+All Cortinarius mushrooms have spores that are rusty brown, and their caps can range in colour from brown and red to purple and yellow.

 Entolomatoid Mushrooms